Activities & Initiatives

 Essential Training in Operative Obstetrics

-ACOG recently expanded upon its successful surgical obstetrics training program at Mulago Hospital and Mbarara University of Science and Technology in Kampala, Uganda.
+ACOG expanded upon its successful surgical obstetrics training program at Mulago Hospital and Mbarara University of Science and Technology in Kampala, Uganda.
 This program trained nearly 200 master trainers and more than 490 professionals in advanced surgical skills and integrated a locally revised curriculum into preservice education for physicians.

 GE Healthcare Institute and ACOG Collaboration in India